-Treadmills are one of the most icons cardio machines in existence.
-It's so famous, in fact, that this might seem like a slightly ridiculous article due to how popular the treadmill really is.
-According to metro, they can actually be one of the most dangerous too if you don't know your stuff!
-That’s why it’s so important to learn about common treadmill injuries, and what you can do to keep yourself safe.
+Treadmills are one of the most iconic cardio machines in existence.
+They’re so famous that this might seem like a slightly ridiculous article due to how popular treadmills really are.
+But running on a treadmill can cause an injury easier than you’d think.
+That’s why it’s so important to learn about common treadmill injuries and what you can do to keep yourself safe.

 Falling is probably the most common issue with running, especially if you’re looking at the short term.
-Most newer treadmills have a clip feature meaning that if you do end up falling or injuring yourself, you will stop the machine by pulling it.
-It’s attached to your clothing, so shuts off the machine instantly preventing any real issues.
+Most newer treadmills have a clip feature meaning that if you fall or injure yourself, you will stop the machine by pulling it.
+It’s attached to your clothing, so it shuts off the machine instantly, preventing any real issues.
 Despite all of that, it still happens!
 Keep on your toes!

 Even getting on and off the treadmill can pose a risk of injury.
-It's really important that you don’t play around on them or put yourself in danger.
-They have strong motors after all!
+So it’s crucial that you don’t play around on them or put yourself in danger.
+They have strong motors, after all!

-The problem is that as we get so used to treadmills, it gets easier to neglect the warming up or even cooling off.
-Warming up is one of the most important ways to protect yourself from an injury in any workout, and running on a treadmill is no different. always take the time to stretch, build up to exercise, and cool off after.
+The problem is that as we get so used to using a treadmill, it gets easier to neglect the warming up or even cooling off.
+Warming up is one of the most important ways to protect yourself from an injury in any workout, and running on a treadmill is no different.
+Always take the time to stretch, build up to exercise, and cool off after.

-The treadmill itself can cause you issues too, rather than just how you sue it.
-If it’s old or outdated, for example, it might not have the best tech to help you stay safe.
-Shock absorbers may not be as good as they should, and that is one of the easiest ways to give yourself knee and joint injuries that can be a huge issue in everyday life.
+The treadmill itself can cause you issues, too, rather than just how you use it.
+For example, if it’s old or outdated, it might not have the best tech to help you stay safe.
+In addition, shock absorbers may not be as good as they should be, and that is one of the easiest ways to give yourself knee and joint injuries that can be a huge issue in everyday life.
 (It’s important to note that a descent treadmill is still better for your knees than outdoor a lot of the time.
 Here’s more info).

 The positioning of the treadmill may also prevent some injury in the future too.
 Running with a slight incline of between 2 and 4 degrees will create a more realistic running motion and a forward lean without having to apply any real extra effort that a larger incline would do.
-That's just good practise.
+Again, that’s just good practice.

 Aside from a newer treadmill with good quality shock absorbers being in place, wearing the correct footwear is also crucial to avoiding injuries when running.
 That goes for both indoor and outdoor.

-This does differ slightly with different types of shoe, though.
-Different shoes are often designed for different surfaces such as trail running vs road running and the different characteristics they should have.
+This does differ slightly with different types of shoes, though.
+Other shoes are often designed for different surfaces such as trail running vs road running and the different characteristics they should have.
 Many of these shoes will also last around 500 miles, so you don’t need to change too often either.

-Overall, with the right equipment like the correct treadmill and the right shoes, and even with the right technique, the risk of damage or injury on a treadmill is minimised and the treadmill itself is reasonably safe.
+Overall, with the right equipment like the correct treadmill and the right shoes, and even with the right technique, the risk of treadmill injuries are minimal, and the treadmill itself is reasonably safe.